acmoura/acmoura.github.io/content/home/about.md

 # About me

-I am a health economist interested in informing decision-making in healthcare with the ultimate goal of improving individual well-being.
+I am a health economist interested in informing decision-making in healthcare and contributing to improve individual well-being.

 In October 2021, I joined [OPEN Health](https://pharmerit.com) as a Senior Research Analyst with the Modeling and Meta-Analysis team in Rotterdam.